fenago/tableau-fundamentals/lab-guides/md/Lab_13.md

-You may also leverage the geospatial functions mentioned in *Chapter 12*, *Exploring Mapping and Advanced Geospatial Features*, to create a spatial join between two sources, even when one or both lack specific spatial objects on which to join.
+You may also leverage the geospatial functions mentioned in *Lab 12*, *Exploring Mapping and Advanced Geospatial Features*, to create a spatial join between two sources, even when one or both lack specific spatial objects on which to join.
 For example, if you have `Latitude` and